 The Clean Energy Regulator cannot provide an estimate of how long it will take for small-scale technology certificates to sell in the STC clearing house—certificates will only sell when a buyer is available and owners should plan their system purchase with this in mind.

-The number of small-scale technology certificates a system may be eligible for varies depending on the type and size of the system, installation date and geographic location.
+small-scale technology certificates a system may be eligible for varies depending on the type and size of the system, installation date and geographic location.

 The Clean Energy Regulator has developed small-scale technology certificate calculators to provide you with an approximate amount of certificates a system may be eligible for.
 These calculators should be used as a guide only.